Profiles of Valor: PO1 Marcus Luttrell (USN)

 The disrespect and abject disdain shown to military Veterans by some leftist politicians and most Leftmedia talkingheads and scribes wear heavy on Marcus, but he says: “I am left feeling that no matter how much the drip-drip-drip of hostility toward us is perpetuated by the liberal press, the American people simply do not believe it.
 They are rightly proud of the armed forces of the United States of America.
 They innately understand what we do.”

 I have had the privilege of spending time with Marcus and his wife Melanie, and they are both humble Patriots.
-They still live in Texas with their kids.
+They are raising the next generation of courageous young Patriots in Texas.

 PO1 Marcus Luttrell and your fellow SEAL operators and Army Night Stalkers: Your examples of valor — American Patriots defending Liberty for all above and beyond the call of duty, and in disregard for the peril to your own life — is eternal.